KamanHang/IICBusTrackingSystem/README.md

 #To locally host this web app on your machine you need to do these things.

-- Extract/Copy this folder to "htdocs" of XAMPP (You can find it on C drive)
+- Extract/Copy this folder to "htdocs" of XAMPP (You can find it on C drive).

 - Setup a XAMPP server and run it.
 Open Admin page too.